 \section{Abstract}

-We find infinitely many satellite knots with companions and patterns being Lorenz knots which are not Lorenz knots giving an answer to the question whether a satellite knot having Lorenz pattern and companion is also a Lorenz knot, originally addressed by Birman and Williams in a special case in the 1980s.
+A positive braid with at least one full twist is known to be a minimal braid, i.e, it achieves the braid index for its closure.
+In this paper we find knots that are the closure of positive minimal braids that cannot be represented by positive braids with full twists.
+More precisely, we show that some satellite knots with companions and patterns given as the closure of positive braids cannot be represented as the closure of positive braids with full twists.
+As a consequence, we find infinitely many satellite knots with companions and patterns being Lorenz knots that are not Lorenz knots.
+This gives an answer to the question whether a satellite knot having Lorenz pattern and companion is also a Lorenz knot, originally addressed by Birman and Williams in a special case in the 1980s.